-The closing of gyms (and everything else) earlier this year led to a surge in home gym equipment sales.
+The closing of gyms (and everything else) last year led to a surge in home gym equipment sales.
 Peloton, the reigning king of indoor cycling, saw huge boosts in sales.
 And other fitness equipment companies like MYX Fitness and Schwinn benefited as well.

 With Peloton’s starting price for their base model bike coming in at $1895 and their new Plus model costing $2495, many consumers are questioning whether they need to drop that kind of money to get a good sweat session at home.
 Spoiler alert: You don’t!

 Today, I’m going to compare two very popular Peloton alternatives that appeal to a broader audience thanks to their low cost: the Schwinn IC4 vs the MYX II Fitness Bike.
 Both of these bikes are significantly cheaper than the Peloton while managing to offer some incredible features that you can’t even get with Peloton!